-Passive cooling measure can play an important role in improving the energy efficiency of a building by reducing or even eliminating the need for auxiliary cooling.
-One passive cooling technique, commonly used in private, public and commercial applications to maintain a comfortable indoor climate, is night purging - the removal of heat from a building by bringing in cool night time air without the use of active HVAC cooling and ventilation.
+Passive cooling measures can play an important role in improving the energy efficiency of a building by reducing or even eliminating the need for auxiliary cooling.
+One passive cooling technique commonly used in private, public, and commercial applications is night purging.
+Night purging is the removal of heat from a building by bringing in cool nighttime air without the use of active HVAC cooling and ventilation.

-Night purge ventilation can help reduce the building operating costs, with hot and stale air being replaced with fresh night time air.
+Reduced building operating costs.
+Replacing hot and stale air with fresh nighttime air can help reduce building operating costs.
 This reduces the need for the HVAC system to be activated as soon as the building is occupied in the morning.
 The thermal mass of the building will be cooled, providing a fresher and cooler environment for occupants.

+Occupant health and comfort.
 If hot and stale air is not removed, not only will the room feel stuffy, but airborne pollutants, such as carbon dioxide, may reach alarming levels.
-This can be potentially harmful for the occupants with symptoms such as headaches, dry and itchy eyes or a sore throat developing.
-In turn this can have a negative effect on both productivity and satisfaction levels with the internal evironment.
+This can be potentially harmful for the occupants with symptoms such as headaches, dry and itchy eyes or a sore throat.
+In turn, this can have a negative effect on both productivity and satisfaction levels with the internal environment.

-It is particularly effective in climates that have cool night time temperatures as there will be a greater difference between internal and external temperatures.
+It is particularly effective in climates that have cool nighttime temperatures as there will be a greater difference between internal and external temperatures.
 This is not to say that night purging cannot be effective in warmer climates.
-Even when internal and external tempreatures are very similar night flushing can still provide a means for airborne pollutants to be exhausted and allow fresh air to enter.
+Even when internal and external temperatures are very similar, night flushing can still provide a means for airborne pollutants to be exhausted and allow fresh air to enter.

-Security is a somewhat common concern when night purging is considered.
-This concern is alleviated by selecting high level openings which minimises a number of risks.
-Security risks are reduced because insurance companies generally prefer small openings at higer level if night cooling.
-The risks from entrapment can be lowered by using intelligent actuators which have an inbuilt pressure safety function.
-Furthermore, by using an intelligent actuator in combination with an intelligent control system you are able to control your openings very precisely, as the windows normally do not have to open fully during night flushing to secure an effective cooling.
-The intelligent control system should include wind and rain sensors which are able to detect when rain and wind speed limits are exceeded and then send a close signal to the windows to avoid potential water damage.
+The risks from entrapment can be lowered by using intelligent actuators which are programmed with a pressure safety function.
+Furthermore, by using an intelligent actuator, in combination with an intelligent control system, the window openings can be controlled with precision.
+Normally, with a night purge ventilation strategy, the windows do not have to open fully in order to achieve effective cooling.
+Therefore, the system will help the building cool while maintaining the security of the building.
+The intelligent control system should also include wind and rain sensors which are able to detect when rain and wind speed limits are exceeded in order to close the windows and protect the building.

 You are in the login area of certified WindowMaster partners.
 Access to the information platform for our certified partners is personal.
 You must log in with a user name and password to get access the contents of the extranet.